 - Molecules with multiple bonds between two atoms of different electronegativity values e.g. CO2, SO2, NO2, etc.

-A chemical species with the ability to donate an electron pair is called Lewis base.
+A chemical species with the ability to donate an electron pair is called a Lewis base.
 These species are electron efficient.
 Lewis bases have excess electron pairs which remain excess even after octet completion of the outermost electronic shell.
 So, a lewis base can also be named as an electron-pair donor.

 - All anions e.g. OH–, CN–, CH3COO–, etc.